Descanonge/research_support/Administrative/readme.md

 VERIFY ERROR: depth=0, error=CA signature digest algorithm too weak: C=FR, L=Guyancourt, O=LATMOS, OU=LATMOS, CN=vpn.ipsl.upmc.fr, emailAddress=xxxx@latmos.ipsl.fr, serial=25
 OpenSSL: error:0A000086:SSL routines::certificate verify failed
 ```
-The administrators (LOCEAN and IPSL) know about it, but updating things imply to redistribute the certificates which will involve some administrative decision taking (thus there is some inertia...).
+The administrators (LOCEAN and IPSL) know about it, but updating things imply to redistribute the certificates which will involve some administrative decision taking (thus it requires some time).
 Hopefully it should be dealt with in the coming months.

-Note that you can find workarounds by more or less disabling the certificate signature check.
-Needless to say this is not a good idea and is a security risk.
-The alternatives (proxy and SSH bridge to cerbere) should suffice in the mean time.

 ## Visio